whippet-code/creative_prompts/README.md

 Add user id to completedBy array in prompt documents.

+Don't show completeed prompts to logged in users.

 Odd user handling when manually refreshing page as admin, treats as User not admin??

 ## NOTES -